kyuurazz/FaceDetection/README.md

-# Face Detection using OpenCV# Face-Detection
+# Face Detection using OpenCV